LeChilddd/kotopo/readme.md

 # Getting Started

-To connect to phpmyadmin, in server add 'database', and enter your login.
+## Needed
+PHP 8, Symfony 6, MariaDB version 8, Docker

-### Run
+## Run
 ```
 docker-compose up -d --force-recreate
 docker-compose up -d --build
 bin/composer update

+docker-compose down --remove-orphans to stop the Docker containers.
 ```
+Open your Browser at https://kotopo.localhost
+Accept the auto-generated TLS certificate

+## Database
+To connect to phpmyadmin, in server add 'database', and enter your login.

 ### To make or modify entity
 ```